 Latitude(double): Gets the latitude value of the location.
-The value should be between -90° and 90°.
+The value have to be between -90° and 90°.

 Longitude(double): Gets the longitude value of the location.
-The value should be between -180° and 180°.
+The value have to be between -180° and 180°.

 The Map control works with layers of type

 ShapefileLayer that use ESRI shapefiles as a data source.
-For detailed information on how shapefiles could be utilized go to ShapefileLayer topic.
+For detailed information on how shapefiles can be utilized go to ShapefileLayer topic.